ssfsx17/sky-islands/core.md

 **Candle Extinguishing Fist**:

+- Technique
 - 2 Action Points
 - Type: Line-of-sight
 - Range: 30 feet
 - Target: Single
 - You do an unarmed attack against one target within range.
 The damage type is set to the element used.

+**Counterpunch**:

+- Reaction
+- Reserves 1 AP
+- When you are attacked by a square-side-adjacent enemy, you perform an unarmed attack against that enemy afterwards.

 **Ground Shockwave Smash**:

+- Technique
 - 2 Action Points
 - Type: Ground Line
 - Range: 15 feet